-You will have the opportunity to win prizes for your class such as Pizza Hut Party gift vouchers, tickets for your students to attend Final Four Fan Fest in Phoenix, AZ and more.
+You will have the opportunity to win prizes for your class such as Pizza Hut Party gift vouchers and trophies.
 All teachers who complete the program will receive a customized NCAA March Madness Skills Challenge Digital Badge and Certificate.

 There are 4 ways to learn, earn badges, awards and prizes: